bickelmps/DIC_FFT_ETHZ/README.md

 - Landslide Research Group, Technical University of Munich, Germany
 - Department of Engineering Geology and Hydrogeology, RWTH Aachen, Germany
 - School of Earth and Environment, University of Canterbury, New Zealand
+- Centre for Hydrogeology and Geothermics, University of Neuchatel, Switzerland
 - Institute of Photogrammetry and Geoinformation, Leibniz University Hannover, Germany
 - German Research Centre for Geosciences, Helmholtz Centre Potsdam, Germany
 - CSD Engineers, Switzerland